miccferr/leaflet-store-locator/README.md

 # leaflet-store-locator
-An ongoing excercise to keep myself update with web-mapping tech.
-The goal is to produce a store locator based on the classic [mapbox's example](https://www.mapbox.com/guides/building-a-store-locator/),  but implemented via plain Leaflet.js
+An ongoing excercise to keep myself at speed with web-mapping tech.

+ The goal is to produce a store locator based on the classic [mapbox' example](https://www.mapbox.com/guides/building-a-store-locator/),  but implemented via plain Leaflet.js

-The most update example will be live [here](http://miccferr.github.io/leaflet-store-locator/)
+The most updated example will be live [here](http://miccferr.github.io/leaflet-store-locator/)

 ## List of Examples: